Zipfizz Review - Does This Energy Drink Work? Are unpleasant taste and artificial sweeteners deal breakers?

-I’m here to cut through the noise and get you to the bottom line on Zipfizz.
-We’ve noticed a great deal of buzz concerning this energy drink mix, so we created an in-depth review, scrutinizing the side effects, ingredients, clinical studies and quality of customer service.
-Furthermore, we took a looked at dozens of comments and dieter responses found on the web.
-Lastly, we summarized and condensed to give you the info you need.
+I’m here to cut through the noise and get you to the bottom line on this energy drink.
+Our in-depth review put the spotlight on Zipfizz side effects, ingredients, clinical studies and quality of customer service.
+Furthermore, we examined hundreds of user comments posted online.
+Then, we summarized and condensed to give you the info you need.

 Zipfizz was released back in 2003.
 You can purchase it on the official website and through trusted retailers.
-The available flavors are grape, orange soda, pink lemonade, citrus and berry.
 We like the low price and that we found some positive customer comments, but read on…

 One customer commented, “Terrible taste.
 Very disappointing.”